"Wombats and Such"

-The Coolidge White House also witnessed a virtual parade of canine
+The Coolidge White House also witnessed a virtual parade of

+haired fox terrier.
 Peter Pan, however, was too nervous to

 soon departed for quieter quarters.

-Before Peter Pan left, however, Paul Pry (the half-brother of Warren
+Before Peter Pan left, however, Paul Pry (the half-brother of

-like some people, always keeping you
+wrote to friends,"is like some people, always keeping you

 guessing and always being funny.
 True to his breeding he

 being me and he will not let my maid come into my room to

 pick up my things if I am not there."
 Before long he too

 departed the scene.